HRT Pros And Cons With Dr. Lisa Savage

 Local therapy alone is a great option when the main symptoms are vaginal issues such as dryness/atrophy and not systemic, such as hot flashes.
 In that case it may be the preferred approach, as it allows avoidance of systemic side effects and potential risk.

 The original products for vaginal therapy were estrogen creams, applied inside the vagina with a reusable applicator (it looks like a tampon applicator) as well as on the vulva.
 Creams have the advantage of allowing for a dedicated amount of product to be applied to the vulva, and some patients use it only externally.
 While very little cream is needed per dose, it may be considered “messy” by some users.

 The next generation of vaginal products therefore was developed to deliver estrogen in a dry tablet inserted with a disposable applicator.
 The vaginal tablet system has the advantage of being very neat, albeit without the ability to apply it externally (to the vulva, for instance).

 There is also a vaginal ring designed just for vaginal (not systemic) estrogen delivery, changed by the patient every three months.
 Speaking of the rings, whether for systemic or vaginal dosing, they are generally easy for the patient to manage, although I had a handful of patients who had me remove/replace their rings, some because of hand arthritis or other dexterity limitations, and others because they just had a preference for in-office ring change.
-One of the newest products is a vaginal insert that delivers DHEA (a precursor to some sex hormones, including estrogen) vaginally.
+One of the newest products is a vaginal insert that delivers DHEA for menopause (a precursor to some sex hormones, including estrogen) vaginally.